-3D Graphics Introduction and Resources
+3D Graphics Tools — Models and Rendering

 With the advent of free, open source modeling, rendering, and animation tools like Blender and Sketchup, just about anyone can engage in the art of 3D modeling and sophisticated animation.

 As modeling and rendering software options have grown, so too have resources that offer free 3D models and wireframes for download and manipulation.

 The 20 sites below offer millions of 3D models and wireframes for download.

 Browse everything from military aircraft to toothbrushes to squirrels in hats.
 This is an incredible amount of work compiled from thousands of talented graphic designers, all available for free.

 Sketchup's 3D Warehouse has a pre-made 3D model of just about anything you could need.
 A search for "bowl" turns up over 4,000 results.
 The total collection has millions of models, which is why Sketchup calls it the biggest 3D model library in the world.